andrewharmellaw/facilitating-software-architecture/site/index.markdown

 * Initiate practices that maximize benefits and mitigate risks
 * Create an approach tuned to everyone’s skills, architecture, and your organization’s culture

+## Read a sample chapter
+Being aware of the technical landscape and climate that surround you is important for an effective decision process.
+Decisions benefit from being informed by your colleagues’ and your wider organization’s collective past experiences and future intentions.
+But such a wealth of technical information can seem difficult both to capture and to manage.

+In this [sample chapter (Chapter 11 - "Using a Technology Radar"](./assets/pdf/facilitating_software_architecture_11.pdf), I discuss how the collective intelligence can be distilled into a set of regularly updated guidelines—the fourth alignment mechanism—and used to inform everyone’s future decisions via a fourth supporting element to the advice process: a technology radar that provides a snapshot of the technologies and techniques used in your organization right now.

+It starts introducing you to the technology radar by giving you a real-life example of how it’s used in Thoughtworks before going on to describe how a technology radar fits into the advice process.
+It closes by discussing how feedback from using the technology radar in deciding can—and ought to—lead to updates in the radar itself.

 ## Facilitating Software Architecture Community
 My hope is that a community will grow up around this, and related approaches to practicing architecture.
 Have a look at the [community page](./community/) to get involved.